Mic1/myspace-clone/README.md

-# A Tom MySpace clone code in next/react/css modules/scss
+# A Tom MySpace clone coded in next/react/css modules/scss

 The github link is behind the MySpace navbar brand